-In addition, under our director compensation program, each new non-employee director elected to our Board of Directors receives an option to purchase 13,000 shares of our common stock, which option vests in equal annual installments over a three-year period measured from the date of grant, subject to the director's continued service as a director.
-Further, on the date of the first Board of Directors meeting held after each annual meeting of stockholders, each non-employee director that has served on our Board of Directors for at least six months will receive an option to purchase 6,500 shares of our common stock.
+In February 2018, our Board of Directors adopted an amended non-employee director equity compensation program, effective as of January 1, 2018.
+Under the amended non-employee director equity compensation program, each new non-employee director elected to our Board of Directors receives an option to purchase 28,000 shares of our common stock, which option vests in equal annual installments over a three-year period measured from the date of grant, subject to the director's continued service as a director.
+Further, on the date of the first Board of Directors meeting held after each annual meeting of stockholders, each non-employee director that has served on our Board of Directors for at least six months will receive an option to purchase 14,000 shares of our common stock.
 Each of these options will vest in full after a one-year period measured from the date of grant, subject to the director's continued service as a director.
 The exercise price of all options granted to directors will equal the fair market value of our common stock on the date of grant.
 Options granted to non-employee directors become exercisable in full upon a change in control of Catabasis.